-- Pushing you when you hold him close.
+- Pushing you away when you hold him close.

-Toddlers learn to say “no” for several reasons, two of which are already mentioned above.
-They also say “no” when they are stressed or don’t feel safe.
-Sometimes, they would also keep repeating “no”, just for fun.
-Therefore, parents should be able to gauge the reasons the child says “no” for.
+Toddlers learn to say ‘no’ for several reasons.
+They may say ‘no’ when they are stressed or don’t feel safe.
+Sometimes, they would also keep repeating ‘no’, just for fun.
+Therefore, parents should be able to gauge the reasons the child says ‘no’ for.
 Look for signs of distress, withdrawal, fear, etc. to know exactly why your little one has a negative response.

 As mentioned earlier, check for signs of withdrawal or fear.
 Your child’s opposition due to fear or threat will be different than when he says no to a vegetable.

-A “no” may be a normal reaction to something new, such as a new recipe.
+Saying ‘no’ can be a normal reaction to something new, such as trying out a new dish.
 In that case, give your little one enough time to adjust to whatever is new in his life.